 UoNA recognizes the value of distance education to adult learners.
 UoNA graduate students have the option to take up to 50% of their program courses online.
 Undergraduate students may begin taking up to 50% of their program courses online once they have completed 50% of the credits required for their program.
-Online courses are offered using the Moodle LMS.
 Fees and tuition for online courses are equivalent to that of the on-ground course offerings.

 Online courses are offered using the Moodle LMS.
-These courses contain exactly the same content and expect the same level of learning outcome as the equivalent on-ground courses.
+These courses contain exactly the same content and expect the same level of learning outcomes as the equivalent on-ground courses.
 Restrictions apply for nonimmigrant (F1-Visa) students, who are required to take courses on campus each term.
 F1-Visa students may be given the option to take no greater than one online course per term if appropriate within their full-time program schedule.